-To satisfy the demand for a clear visual distinction between meta models and models on the object level (reg.
-U3), instances of MetaEntity are represented in a different layout: Instead of a black font on a white (or grey respectively) background, a white font on a black background is used.
+To satisfy the demand for a clear visual distinction between meta models and models on the object level (req.
+U3), instances of MetaEntity are represented in a different layout: Instead of a black font on a white (or grey respectively) background, a white font on a black background is used to depict the name of the instance.
+If a MetaEntity is instantiated into a type (indicated by a respective value of its attribute isType), the name of the resulting type is printed in black on a grey background.
 Specialisation relationships are depicted using a common notation: an arrow that is directed towards the generalized concept.
 In order to foster the distinction from UML class diagrams, the arrowhead is filled in black.
 This is the same notation as the one used in the meta meta model already.
 Usually, one will not use more than one designator for an association.
 However, it is possible to assign one designator for each direction.
 Comments and constraints are represented through specific boxes with attached identifiers.
 As an option, they can be linked to a selected model element through a dotted line.
 They are expressed through strings.
-In the case of constraints it is recommended to use OCL expressions (see 4.3).
-Roles within associations are depicted as black, rounded boxes with their names printed in white.
+In the case of constraints it is recommended to use OCL expressions.
+Roles within associations are depicted as grey, rounded boxes with their names printed in white.
 Intrinsic features are a concept that is specific to the MEMO meta modelling language.
 Their semantics is substantially different from ordinary modelling concepts.
 Therefore they need to be marked clearly.
 This is accomplished through a white "i", which is printed in a black box.
 The box is attached to the names of attributes and entity types or to the designators of associations.
 If an association carries two designators, both should be marked accordingly.
 In the case of intrinsic entities, the box has a white frame to make its shape visible.
 If an association is not assigned a designator, the box is placed next to the edge that represents the association.
 Abstract entity types are marked by printing their names in italic.